piotrpl/CarND-Behavioral-Cloning/README.md

 In this project, I chose to use NVIDIA's model and train it using dataset provided by Udacity.
 The NVIDIA's model is not a complex and well documented model.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-My first model was overfitting.
-In orer to to combat this overfitting I have introduced dropout layers.
+My first model was overfitting and in orer to combat this I have introduced dropout layers.
 This approach helped tremendously and let the vehicle drive autonomously around the track one without leaving the road.

 ####2.
 Final Model Architecture

 The final model architecture (model.py lines 86-111) consisted of 9 layers, including:
-* a normalization layer
+* normalization layer
 * 5 convolutional layers
 * 3 fully connected layers

 Data is normalized in the model using Keras lambda layer.
-The next three convolution layers used 2x2 stried and 5x5 kernel, the last two convolutional layers where non-strided with 3x3 kernel.
-The three fully connected layers followed the convolution ones outputing the steering angle (drive.py line 111).
+The next three convolution layers are 2x2 strided with 5x5 kernel, the last two convolutional layers are non-strided with 3x3 kernel.
+The three fully connected layers, followed the convolution ones outputing the steering angle (drive.py line 111).

 Here is a visualization of the architecture: